The value of digital deals and discounts for service-based SMEs

 As a way of creating scarcity, a sense of urgency and FOMO amongst customers, businesses should consider releasing limited quantities of these virtual offers and promoting them for a limited-time period only.
 And as the Great Singapore Sale has been cancelled this year, perhaps SME services-based businesses may find it in their interest to hold a Great Services Sale instead to attract Singaporeans who are always on the lookout for great deals.

 To help small to medium businesses better carry out their sales promotions and operations, digital tools such as social media platforms like Facebook and Instagram, text messages, e-commerce websites and appointment scheduling software to manage online bookings can be easily and affordably leveraged to create digital storefronts.

 In relation to this, the Singapore government has also allocated more than $500 million in Budget 2020 to support local businesses in their digital transformation efforts.
-These funds, such as from the new Digital Resilience Bonus, along with the provision of the Start Digital Packs – part of IMDA’s SMEs Go Digital programme – will go towards facilitating companies in their adoption of e-payments, e-invoicing, cybersecurity, digital marketing, as well as more advanced digital tools.
+The provision of the Start Digital Packs – part of IMDA’s SMEs Go Digital programme – will go towards facilitating companies in their adoption of e-payments, e-invoicing, cybersecurity, digital marketing, as well as more advanced digital tools.

 Top service offerings for a better bottom line